saritasa-nest/saritasa-forge-admin/README.md

 });
 ```

-You can remove this behavour by setting max characters to 0.
+You can remove this behavior by setting max characters to 0.

 ```csharp
 services.AddNetForge(optionsBuilder =>